Jomonya/Final-Project/README.md

 The portal manages the cart, calculates the total price, and allows users to remove items from the cart.
 ### Checkout Functionality:
  Although not fully implemented, the checkout button provides a placeholder for future checkout functionality.
+ ### Feedback and Review Form
+ Although not fully functioning, the project allow users to input their feedback comments and rate the services offered.
 ### JSON Integration:
  The project successfully integrates with a JSON database (db.json) to fetch and display service data dynamically.
 ### Public API Used: